Laser Hair Removal

 How Do Hormones Affect Laser Hair Removal Results?

-Laser hair removal is a long-lasting solution for removing unwanted hair.
-But, while most patients experience a 70% to 98% permanent reduction of unwanted hair, the results of this treatment aren’t the same for everyone.
-Hormonal imbalances, in particular, can impact the results of laser hair removal by speeding up hair regrowth.
+Not getting the laser hair removal results you expected?
+Hormones could be the missing piece.
+But, while most patients see a 70% to 98% permanent reduction of unwanted hair, hormonal imbalances—especially related to androgens—can interfere with your results and lead to unexpected regrowth.
 Hormones and Hair Growth Hormone levels are closely connected to hair growth and loss.
 Androgens, in particular, are the body’s primary hair follicle regulators.
 These hormones can impact your hair growth after laser hair removal.

 Scroll to Top